marcusmack/Gathering-all-my-browse-histories-together/README.md

 ```
 **Pretty easy right?**

-This post is about adding new records to an existing table.
+*Premise:* This post is about adding new records to an existing table.
-Let's assume that table `History` which is the table stores all the records, was created and has records in it already.
+The `History` table which is the table stores all the records, was created and has records in it already.
 ### Interacting with databases.
-Let's get the latest history records from table `History` by browsers.
+Let's get the latest history records by browsers from table `History`.
 ```Python
 query = '''
 SELECT BrowserID,Browser,count(*) as totHistories,max(last_visit_time) as latestVisitedTime, max(LastVisit) as LastVisit